floriankraemer/floriankraemer.github.io/_posts/2026-04-10-The-Value-of-Value-Objects.markdown

 ## Another Example Case

-This actually happened for me and other people I know, it is a very real example.
+This actually happened to me and other people I know; it is a very real example.
 So let's take a look at this method.
 Looks right?

 {% tabs vo-friendship-call %}